jamesjcai/scGEAToolbox/docs/index.rst

 Project background
 ==================

-Alabaster is a modified (with permission) version of `Kenneth Reitz's
+scGEAToolbox is a modified (with permission) version of `Kenneth Reitz's
 <http://kennethreitz.org>`_ `"krTheme" Sphinx theme
-<https://github.com/kennethreitz/kr-sphinx-themes>`_ (it's the one used
+<https://github.com/jamesjcai/scGEAToolbox>`_ (it's the one used
 in his `Requests <http://python-requests.org>`_ project).
 Kenneth's theme was itself originally based on Armin Ronacher's `Flask
 <http://flask.pocoo.org/>`_ theme.
 Many thanks to both for their hard work.